bmontgomery/js-bootstrap/readme.md

 # JS Application Bootstrap

-This project simply defines some common-sense defaults for starting development on a JavaScript application.
-It is quick and dirty, and takes dependencies on very few things.
+This project simply provides a basic starting point for quickly starting development on a JavaScript application.

 ## Dependencies